 With improv, you don’t have a script—all you have are your fellow actors on stage and you’re relying on each other to build a relatable scene so the audience can laugh with you.
 This practice helped me develop nuance in how I pay attention to others.
 Certain people are quieter in meetings, but bring insights later on.
 Others are more forthcoming.

 Managing those differences, while keeping the team on track, is just like building a scene on stage to tell a story in real time.

-In five years, what do you want to be true about the industry (tech and/or restaurants)?
+In 5 years, what do you want to be true about the restaurant and tech industries?

 For the restaurant industry, I want restaurants to have a more data-driven, customized approach to people.
 I want them to know what I like because I mostly order the same thing, or that I like sitting on the patio, I would love it if they were aware of those things.
 Sometimes it happens because a particular person remembers you, but to have that knowledge in their toolkit so that service isn’t dependent on one person—I think that would be very exciting for the restaurant industry.